Elopteryx/yap/README.md

 [![Actions Status](https://github.com/Elopteryx/yap/workflows/Yap%20CI/badge.svg)](https://github.com/Elopteryx/yap/actions)

-Experimental project for trying out the latest features of web development, using TypeScript, React and Lit (for WebComponents).
+Experimental project for trying out the latest features of web development, using TypeScript, Lit (for WebComponents), React and Vue.

 The repository contains two modules, one for each framework.